mikeweitz/git-task/README.md

 #### Urgent bugfix
 There's no difference in process - create the task, and progressively merge into environment branches.

-## CLI
+## Command Line Interface
-There's a shell script included in the repo that provides some command line utilities for using the workflow.
+There's an in-progress shell script included in the repo that provides some command line utilities for using the workflow.
 These helpers will create new task branhces off of master, merge task branches into environment branches as designated, and finsih task branches by merging into master and clearning up the branch.